Are you still GDPR compliant?May 25, 2020 - 14 min read

 Since some of these actions are hard for a non-technical person or even a technical person to deal with, we can consider using a service to handle this.
 I’ve had good success with and can recommend a service called cookiebot.
 They can take care of the following:

 I should mention that I am not associated with Cookiebot by any means.

-- - Listing and describing all cookies
+- Listing and describing all cookies

-- - Dialog popup with the configurable options and text
+- Dialog popup with the configurable options and text

-- - Handle consent on user level
+- Handle consent on the user level

 It does require a little configuration though.
 Depending on your website I would suggest you go through the following steps:

-- Implement cookiebot. -> Its simple, just add the scripts to your site.
+- Implement cookiebot. -> It's simple, just add the scripts to your site.